Skip to main content

 Common Questions

-No, L-tyrosine is not the same as Adderall.
-Stimulants release the dopamine you already have stored.
+No. Stimulants release the dopamine you already have stored.
 L-tyrosine gives the brain the raw material to make new dopamine.
 The feeling is smoother and more natural, without the spike, the jitters, or the afternoon crash that stimulants often cause.

-L-tyrosine has weak evidence for depression overall but stronger evidence for stress-related fatigue and "low drive" states.
+L-tyrosine has weak evidence for depression overall but stronger evidence for stress-related fatigue and low-drive states.
 People whose depression is mostly low motivation and apathy sometimes respond well, while those with classic serotonin-type depression usually do not.
 We never replace antidepressants with L-tyrosine without a careful conversation.

 Deep-Dive Questions